 Education and/or Experience:

-Bachelor’s degree in Social Service related field.
-Previous case management experience needed with a concentration on educational/vocational training and/or employment.
+Bachelor’s degree in Human Service/Social Service related field with previous case management experience preferred with a concentration on educational/vocational training and/or employment.

 Strong interpersonal skills, effective oral and written communication skills.
 Ability to prepare clear, concise reports.